 Increase in Returns

-Joining the FBA program is supposed to make returns easier, but because of Amazon’s open return policy the number of returns you get could increase.
+Joining Fulfillment by Amazon (FBA) is supposed to make returns easier, but because of Amazon’s open return policy the number of returns you get could increase.
 You don’t have to handle them, so it’s not all that bad.